 The cost of travel in Croatia will also depend on several factors – including time of year, type of accommodations and number of activities.

-We recommend setting a Croatia travel budget so that you can stay on top of your total cost.
-In the height of the summer season, you can expect to spend as much (or more) than comparable European destinations.
+We recommend setting a Croatia Travel Budget so that you can calculate your total cost ahead of time.
+In the height of the summer, expect to spend as much (or more) than comparable European destinations like Greece or Italy.

-To help you gauge your Croatia cost of travel, we are highlighting some estimated prices for summer trips.
+To help you get an idea, we are highlighting some estimated prices for peak summertime Croatia trips.

-You are well on your way to planning the best Croatia vacation, but, alas, there are a few more things that you will want to know.
+You are well on your way to planning the best Croatia vacation, but, alas, there are a few more things that you will need to be aware of.

 Passport and Visa